Unthrottled/ultra-marathon/content/thestrugglebus/a_greatestchallenge.md

 The giant pool of willpower and effort needed to fix my poor sleeping habits marks this as the greatest challenge I have faced so far.
 My biggest problem is, that I cannot relax or get comfortable.
 While it may be a side effect of neglect during my ultramarathon, it is something I _can_ fix.
 I just have to be ever vigilant to set the right conditions, and not slide down the slope of regression.
-Thankfully, I have the confidence in knowing that habits that I form, once set are almost there to stay.
+Thankfully, I have the confidence in knowing that the habits I form, once set, are almost there to stay.
 I have the ability to change something that feels unchangeable.